How Much Does Interior Door Installation Cost? [2024 Data]

 Murphy Doors

-Murphy doors add a bit of mystery to your home, as they are “secret” doors and often double as bookcases.
+Murphy doors add a bit of mystery to your home, as they’re “secret” doors and often double as bookcases.
 In addition to adding an air of intrigue, they provide useful storage space while hiding an entryway to another room, which might be one where you keep valuables.
-It will likely cost around $500 to install a murphy door in your home.
+It costs around $500 to install a Murphy door in your home.

 Additional Interior Door Installation Costs

-Interior doors, just like any other building material in your home, may require some ongoing maintenance and repairs, and it’s useful to think about these long-term costs when deciding on a door.
+Interior doors, like any other building material in your home, may require ongoing maintenance and repairs, and it’s useful to think about these long-term costs when deciding on a door.

 Maintenance